-The thing that comes back to me, apart from the horror and the relief that rapidly followed, is the way that people looked at me.
+The thing that comes back to me, apart from the horror and the relief that rapidly followed, is the way people looked at me.
 There were three women on that street.
-One had met my daughter on the other side of the road and stopped her going any further – I’m not sure whether I thanked her or not that day because I was too busy scooping up my oblivious child and trying to block out images of myself cradling a lifeless wee body picked up from the roadside.
+One had met my daughter on the other side of the road and stopped her going any further – I’m not sure whether I thanked her or not because I was too busy scooping up my oblivious child and trying to block out images of myself cradling a lifeless wee body picked up from the roadside.
 The other two looked at me like I was some sort of demon.
 I heard one of them mutter disapprovingly to the other about how lucky I was, as if I deserved things to have turned out badly.
 Neither of them said anything directly to me.
 Not one word of reassurance or to ask me if everything was OK.
 Nothing.

-Maybe they went home and updated their social media pages to comment on the useless mother that they witnessed during their shopping trip.
+Maybe they went home and updated their social media pages to comment on the useless mother they witnessed during their shopping trip.
 Maybe I made dinner conversation that evening.
 Maybe my worst parenting moment of all time still features over coffee and cake when they meet with the girls.
 I’ll never know, thank goodness.
 But the mother of that wee boy who fell into the gorilla enclosure, she knows.
 So does every other parent whose worst parenting moment ever has ended in a tragedy and who has then made it onto the news.

 And the only difference between me and those others is luck.
 Things could have been very different.
-I could have lost my child that day because I looked down for a few seconds so that I could put some shoes in a box.
-I can’t even imagine the horror and emptiness of losing a child, but I think that if I had lost my child that day it would have destroyed me.
+I could have lost my child that day because I looked down for a few seconds so I could put some shoes in a box.
+I can’t even imagine the horror and emptiness of losing a child, but I think if I had lost my child that day it would have destroyed me.

 There but for the grace of God go I. And you too, most likely.